 Reception as a deacon can be received in person from a GCC bishop, but it can also be conferred at a distance by means of a specific ritual formula in which a suitable token is blessed by a bishop and returned to the candidate for reception.

 Requirements for Priestesses and Priests

 The order of priest or priestess is the working heart of the GCC.
 It requires the priest or priestess to perform the GCC Communion Ceremony as a regular personal devotion.
-She or he may also, if desired, engage in work with a community of Druids or the celebration of rites of passage, but the primary commitment is to personal spiritual practice, and following the Rule of Awen.
+While the primary commitment has historically been to personal spiritual practice and following the Rule of Awen, priests and priestesses may also, with additional discernment and guidance (new program being developed, details to follow), engage in work with a community of Druids or the celebration of rites of passage, or other spiritual work in service to others .
 Any member of AODA who desires ordination as a priest or priestess may receive it upon fulfilling the following requirements: